techidaily/site-android-frp/source/_posts/in-2024-how-to-bypass-frp-from-oneplus-12-by-drfone-android.md

 The ****OnePlus 12 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the OnePlus 12 device after it has been reset.
 By requesting the Google account credentials tied to the OnePlus 12 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the OnePlus 12 device.
 In essence, the OnePlus 12 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the OnePlus 12 device, providing additional protection.
-Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the OnePlus 12 device.
 It activates when you perform a factory reset on your OnePlus smartphone without signing out of the associated Google account.

 ### Usage of OnePlus 12 FRP Code